ampl/ampl.github.io/docs/source/ampl/python.md

 ampl_module_highs==20221228
 ```

-### Run command in the same environment as the modules:
+### Run command in the same environment as the modules
 ```bash
 $ python -m amplpy.modules run <command>
 ```